 Tiredness and the '10% New' challenge

-Your mind and your mood
+Your mind, your mood, and your vitality

 It's amazing just how powerfully our mood can affect our vitality.
 It's also amazing how our gloomy or negative moods can quickly blend into one another to become our habitual attitude.